 About Veteran

-The first release on the Veteran Label was in 1987 and was on cassette only.
-The label was then known as Veteran Tapes.
+It was on cassette only, and the label was then known as Veteran Tapes.

 Singers: Hubert Freeman, Ted Chaplin and Tony Harvey with John Howson (standing) enjoying a drink in an Ipswich pub before appearing on BBC Radio Suffolk, 1990.
 Photo: East Anglian Daily Times